lashleykeith/rnAndroid/README.md

 # rnAndroid

+## After using the code from lecture 135 in the course

+my screen doesn't work at all.
+I can switch between SignUp and Login but I can Login or Sign Up

 ## I am having some errors

 When I try to log in then I get this error (0, _index2.tryAuth) is not a function.
 (In'(0, _index2.tryAuth)(authData)', '(0, _index2.tryAuth)' is undefined).